Plant-Food-Research-Open/assemblyqc/README.md

 - [x] Add links to BUSCO lineages and Augustus species.
 - [x] Add optional flag to all the tools.
+- [x] Sort sequences by size before feeding to TIDK.
 - [ ] Fix the BUSCO summary table and dropdown menu for long haplotype tags.
-- [ ] Sort sequences by size before feeding to TIDK.
+- [ ] Pull html formatting out of BUSCO/dependencies and results_table so that the machine reading of report.json is straight forward.

 ### Other Changes